What is Garden Leave?

 During this time, individuals can focus on enhancing their skills, acquiring new knowledge, and even pursuing certifications that could boost their future career prospects.

-Garden leave can be a prime opportunity to expand one’s professional network, attending workshops, seminars, and networking events relevant to their field.
+Garden leave can be a prime opportunity to expand professional networks.
+It gives employees time to attend workshops, seminars, and networking events relevant to their field.

 With a reduced workload, individuals can dedicate time to a strategic job search, tailoring their CVs, perfecting their LinkedIn profile, and reaching out to potential employers.